jdheredian/early-warning-atypical-violence-forecast/docs/methodology.md

 This project aims to forecast atypical violence and support the *Early Warning System (Sistema de Alertas Tempranas)* of the *Colombian Ombudsman’s Office (Defensoría del Pueblo)*.
 The project focuses on developing a methodology for feature engineering and machine learning models to predict violence surges.

 The statistical approach follows these steps:
-1. The violence index, called **IACV**, is a weighted sum of homicides, terrorism, extortion, kidnapping, and massacres per 100,000 inhabitants per municipality.
+1. The violence index, called IACV, is a weighted sum of homicides, terrorism, extortion, kidnapping, and massacres per 100,000 inhabitants per municipality in a quarter.
 2. The weights are determined by the *average years of prison sentence* for each type of crime.
 3. A violence surge, or atypical violence event, is defined as a level of the violence index in a given quarter that exceeds one standard deviation above the mean of the previous four quarters for that municipality.
 4. The task is formulated as a classification problem.